kefranabg/bento-starter/README.md

 As this project is a template project and not a CLI, you have access to the entire app configuration so you can change it according to your needs.

+## :book: Documentation

+Want to setup this stack ?

+:point_right: The full [documentation is available here](https://bento-starter.netlify.com/)

 ## Demo

 :point_right: [https://bento-starter.firebaseapp.com](https://bento-starter.firebaseapp.com)